becrevex/SATR/README.md

 Download the EXE and the XLS.
 The EXE will read the XLS file and populate the interface.

-There are a few unicode bugs in the XLS file.
-I will work through these as I find them.
+There are a few ascii encoding bugs in the UI as it attempts to read the XLS file contents.
+It's actually kind of a pain, but I will work through these as I find them.

 You can also let me know if you come across them.

 -q0m